2-dimensional Lawvere theories, commutativity, and higher Day convolution: Syntax of -commutativity

 If $\mu s=\mu$, we get for any $\alpha,\beta$ in $\T$ that $\sigma_{\beta\alpha}=\sigma_{\alpha\beta}^{-1}$, finishing the proof. \end{proof}

-\begin{remark} Analogously to the $1$-dimensional setting, it is enough to define $\sigma_{\alpha\beta}$ for $\alpha$ and $\beta$ active with respect to some basis of $\T$.
-That is because from the lemma above, formation of the cells $\sigma_{\alpha\beta}$ respects compositions and products. \end{remark}
+\begin{remark} Analogously to the $1$-dimensional setting, it is enough to define $\sigma_{\alpha\beta}$ for $\alpha$ and $\beta$ active with respect to some basis of $1$-cells in $\T$.
+That is because from the lemma above, formation of the cells $\sigma_{\alpha\beta}$ respects (operadic) compositions and products. \end{remark}